 - Low blood sugar that will not rise after you eat

-- Confusion or changes in how someone normally behaves
+- Confusion or changes in how you normally behave

 If you have any of these warning signs and cannot treat them yourself, call your health care provider right away.
 Make sure your family members also know the warning signs.

 Check your blood sugar more often than usual (every 2 to 4 hours).
 Try to keep your blood sugar at less than 200 mg/dL (11.1 mmol/L).
 There may be times when you need to check your blood sugar every hour.
 Write down all your blood sugar levels, the time of each test, and the medicines you have taken.

 If you have type 1 diabetes, check your urine ketones every time you urinate.

 Eat small meals often.
 Even if you are not eating as much, your blood sugar can still get very high.
-If you use insulin, you may even need extra insulin injections.
+If you use insulin, you may even need extra insulin injections or higher doses.

 If you take insulin, you should also have a glucagon emergency treatment kit prescribed by your doctor.
 Always have this kit available.